Fourier-Mukai partners of Enriques and bielliptic surfaces in positive characteristic: Deformations of twisted Fourier--Mukai kernels

-\end{cor} \begin{proof} From the formula for the Todd class, we have that It follows that the component of $v(\Phi_P(a))$ in $A^1(X')_\Q$ is The result now follows from the fact that $\omega_{X'}$ is torsion, so that $c_1(\omega_{X'})=0\in A^\ast(X')_\Q$. \end{proof} \end{remark} \begin{proof}[Remarks on the state of Conjecture \ref{L:obstruction-traces-down}.]
+\begin{remark} Note that Conjecture \ref{L:obstruction-traces-down} is phrased for a flat Artin stack, so it doesn't fit into the usual Illusie topos framework.
+Nevertheless, the deformation-obstruction theory for perfect complexes has the same formal propertiers as in the classical topos-theoretic case by the alternative argument of Grothendieck \cite[IV.3.1.12]{IllusieLuc1971Cced}. \end{remark} \begin{proof}[Remarks on the state of Conjecture \ref{L:obstruction-traces-down}.]
 As far as we can tell, there is no proof anywhere in the literature even in the case of deformations of a coherent sheaf.
-The closest thing to a proof that applies in the present case is the proof (but not the statement!) of \cite[Theorem 3.23]{thomas2000}, but even there assumptions are made about the base schemes (see the conditions immediately preceding equation 3.8) that do not apply to general deformation problems, including lifting (for example, lifting from $\Z/p\Z$ to $\Z/p^2\Z$).
-There is also a derived version of the statement in \cite[Section 3]{MR3341464}, but [ibid.] works over $\C$ rather than a general base.
+The proof for locally free sheaves on projective varieties is proved in \cite[Theorem 3.23]{thomas2000}, but assumptions are made about the base schemes (see the conditions immediately preceding equation 3.8) that do not apply to general deformation problems, including lifting (for example, lifting from $\Z/p\Z$ to $\Z/p^2\Z$).
+There is a derived version of the statement in \cite[Section 3]{MR3341464}, but [ibid.] works over $\C$ rather than a general base.
+There is another derived version at \cite{MR3701353} that also assumes the base has characteristic $0$.
 Finally, there is a similar statement at the end of \cite{MR3103888}, which works over general Noetherian bases, but there are flatness assumptions that do not hold in the present context (or, more generally, in the context of infinitesimal deformation problems where the base is not a field).
-We will not attempt to give a proof here, so we will refer to this statement as a conjecture rather than a lemma. \end{proof}
+We will not attempt to give a proof here, so we will refer to this statement as a conjecture rather than a lemma.
+A write-up that works in sufficient generality will appear in \cite{lieblicholsson}. \end{proof}